• Skip to primary navigation

 Now that we’ve clarified why we call this a coffee cookie, let’s get to making it!

 When baking, it’s always helpful to set out all of your ingredients before you start.
 It’s almost inevitable that you will be missing something if you don’t!
-Here is what you’ll need:
+Here are the main ingredients

 • Softened butter